qiaoqing2020/kafka-k8s/ssl/README.md

   client_security.properties:
   ----
   security.protocol=SSL
-  ssl.truststore.location=/etc/kafka/secrets/kafka-ssl-plain.client.truststore.jks
+  ssl.truststore.location=/etc/kafka/secrets/kafka-ssl.client.truststore.jks
   ssl.truststore.password=spirent123$
   ssl.endpoint.identification.algorithm=

   BinaryData
   ====
-  kafka-ssl-plain.client.truststore.jks: 1306 bytes
+  kafka-ssl.client.truststore.jks: 1306 bytes

   Events:  <none>
   ```

 ## Confluent Kafka

-This [yaml file](01-kafka-ssl-plain.yaml) deploys a Kafka cluster within a Kubernetes namespace named `kafka`.
+This [yaml file](01-kafka-ssl.yaml) deploys a Kafka cluster within a Kubernetes namespace named `kafka`.
 It defines various Kubernetes resources required for setting up Kafka in a distributed manner.

 Here's a breakdown of what this file does:

 ### Service Account (kind: ServiceAccount)

-A [Service Account](https://kubernetes.io/docs/concepts/security/service-accounts/) named `kafka-ssl-plain` is created in the `kafka` namespace.
+A [Service Account](https://kubernetes.io/docs/concepts/security/service-accounts/) named `kafka-ssl` is created in the `kafka` namespace.
 Service accounts are used to control permissions and access to resources within the cluster.

 ### Headless Service (kind: Service)

-A [headless Service](https://kubernetes.io/docs/concepts/services-networking/service/#headless-services) named `kafka-ssl-plain-headless` is defined in the `kafka` namespace.
+A [headless Service](https://kubernetes.io/docs/concepts/services-networking/service/#headless-services) named `kafka-ssl-headless` is defined in the `kafka` namespace.

 It exposes ports `9092` (for PLAINTEXT communication) and `9093` (for SSL traffic).

 ### StatefulSet (kind: StatefulSet)

-A [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) named `kafka-ssl-plain` is configured in the `kafka` namespace with two replicas.
+A [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) named `kafka-ssl` is configured in the `kafka` namespace with two replicas.

 It manages Kafka pods and ensures they have stable hostnames and storage.

-Each pod is associated with the headless service `kafka-ssl-plain-headless` and the service account `kafka-ssl-plain.` The pods use the Confluent Kafka Docker image (version latest).
+Each pod is associated with the headless service `kafka-ssl-headless` and the service account `kafka-ssl.` The pods use the Confluent Kafka Docker image (version latest).

 ### Deploy